I wanted to surprise my husband with a short getaway that I knew he would enjoy, so I began researching the Kentucky Bourbon Trail®

 and before you knew it the kids were at their grandparents and we were on our way to Kentucky.

 We arrived in Bardstown, the self-proclaimed bourbon capital of the world, late in the afternoon and settled into the Jailer's Inn Bed and Breakfast

-, ate lunch at a local café and browsed the Main Street shopping district.
+.
+We also ate lunch at a local café and browsed the Main Street shopping district.
 Upon the recommendation of some locals we dined at the Rickhouse Restaurant.

 Early the next morning we headed to nearby Loretto and toured the Maker's Mark Distillery

-, where we got our fourth stamp in our KBT passport.
+, where we got our fourth stamp in our free KBT passport.
 We left with a unique keepsake, a bottle of bourbon hand-dipped in their signature red wax by none other than my husband.
 We were eagerly anticipating our next stop, a tour of Kentucky Cooperage to witness the making and charring of the new oak barrels that play a very important role in the production of bourbon.
-In addition to Kentucky’s limestone water, seasonal temperature changes and, of course, the individual recipes closely guarded by the master distillers the barrels are used to impart color and different flavor notes to the many varieties of bourbon.
+In addition to Kentucky’s limestone water, seasonal temperature changes and, of course, the individual recipes closely guarded from the public by the master distillers, the barrels are used to impart color and different flavor notes to the many varieties of bourbon.

 where we spent our last night away from home.
 This completely restored shaker village provided a perfect place for us to unplug and unwind and the Trustees office provided a great meal without leaving the grounds.